 From Chiang Mai

-BY PRIVATE TRANSFER: It’ll be more expensive but you can also book private transfers from Chiang Mai to Chiang Rai through Klook.
+BY PRIVATE TRANSFER: It’ll be more expensive but you can also book a private transfer from Chiang Mai to Chiang Rai through Bookaway.

 BY DAY TOUR: If you’re interested in seeing the must-visit attractions in Chiang Rai but don’t want to spend the night, then you can do so on a guided day tour from Chiang Mai.
 These Chiang Rai day tours (option 1 | option 2 | option 3) take you to key attractions like Wat Rong Khun (White Temple), Baan Dam Museum (Black House), and Wat Rong Sear Tean (Blue Temple).